 IOI-SA are continually updating and restructuring the course and pursuing innovative pedagogic approaches where relevant.
 We introduced a new discussion forum at the end of each week, which is intended to morph into an online version to allow for integration with course alumni and the public.

 The IOI-SA will be running the 2017 training programme in Ocean Governance for Africa in collaboration with the South African International Maritime Institute (SAIMI), the South African National Biodiversity Institute (SANBI), and other partners, from the 4th to the 29th of September 2017.
 The course will be based in Cape Town (hosted at SANBI, Kirstenbosch).

 The four week course focuses on an array of pressing ocean governance issues.
 The interdisciplinary approach is designed to include lectures and field trips that demonstrate practical examples of governance tools, mechanisms and engagements with real-world applications in Africa.
 Further information about the course can be found in the brochure and on the IOI-SA website.

-The Course Brochure and application form for IOI-South Africa's 2017 training programme can be downloaded from the Training section of the website: http://ioisa.org/2016/12/02/2017-course-in-ocean-governance/ or by clicking on the downloads below.
+The Course Brochure for IOI-South Africa's 2017 training programme can be downloaded from the Training section of the website: http://ioisa.org/2016/12/02/2017-course-in-ocean-governance/ or by clicking on the download below.
 Any queries and expressions of interest may be addressed to: Mr. Adnan Awad, Director, IOI South Africa on e-mail: awad.adnan(at)gmail.com.

-The deadline for applications is 13 April 2017.
-Kindly submit applications to shampton(at)ioisa.org.
+The deadline for applications was 13 April 2017.